 - GenAI risk management best practices

 GenAI is one of the most used subsets of AI in the financial services space.
-Unlike traditional AI, which provides answers or outcomes based on structured data, GenAI produces outputs that resemble the data used to train it.
-For example, a bank or mortgage lender might create a GenAI-based customer service chatbot and train it to answer more complex questions using existing FAQs, customer data, and other internal sources.
+Where predictive AI draws on structured data to answer "what is likely to happen," GenAI generates new outputs that mirror the data it was trained on — answering, in effect, "what can I create."
+A bank or mortgage lender might build a GenAI-powered customer service chatbot, for example, training it on existing FAQs, customer data, and internal resources to handle more complex questions.

-Even if your institution hasn’t deployed GenAI (or any AI) internally, your vendors may be using it.
-According to The Ncontracts 2025 Third-Party Risk Management Survey, most FIs monitor their vendors’ AI usage by collecting documentation and adding usage language to contracts, both of which are strong controls to mitigate AI-related risks.
+Even if your organization hasn’t deployed GenAI (or any AI) internally, your vendors may be using it.
+According to the Ncontracts 2025 Third-Party Risk Management Survey, most financial organizations monitor their vendors’ AI usage by collecting documentation and adding usage language to contracts, both of which are strong controls to mitigate AI-related risks.

 AI has been a hot topic in the financial services sector for years.
 Following a 2025 AI-focused Executive Order and a Securities and Exchange Commission-hosted roundtable, there’s a continued emphasis on the responsible use of technology.